 As I look back at my counseling throughout the years, I have noticed that there has been a certain population I have a difficult time connecting with and counseling.
 It’s not that the counsel was bad, per se, but that the counsel was not connecting to how they operate.
-As I considered their characteristics and comments, and as I did more research, I would say the similarities of these clients would lead me to conclude that they tend to be more black & white thinkers.
+As I considered their characteristics and comments, and as I did more research, I would say the similarities of these clients would lead me to conclude that they tend to be more black-and-white thinkers.

-As I thought about my relationships, I also learned that there are those close to me who are more black & white thinkers.
+As I thought about my relationships, I also learned that there are those close to me who are more black-and-white thinkers.
 As a parent of one such thinker, I also found it difficult to connect with him at times because we think so differently.
 For me, well, I am more of a relational thinker.
 My motives, desires, and hopeful outcomes are very different than the black & white thinker.
 As I have done some research on black & white thinking, I have found it to be seen mostly as a negative thing (many articles call it a cognitive disorder), and all I have seen in writings have been from a secular viewpoint.
 So, let’s take a few blogs to explore the black & white thinking biblically.
-But first things first, what is a Black & White thinker and how is it different than a relational thinker*?
+But first things first, what is a black-and-white thinker and how is it different than a relational thinker*?